James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 #### Run the Hypotheses 3 and 4 - Analysis.ipynb file

+## Step 3: Go inside the Hypothesis 2 and 5 folder

 ### Hypothesis 2 and 5
 **Hypothesis Two:** Pedestrian activity had increased after the first lockdown, but not to pre-pandemic levels (average of August 2019 to February 2020).